TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 2/John 2.20.md

 ---

-The Jews therefore said, Forty and six years was this temple in building, and wilt thou raise it up in three days?
+The Jews therefore said, "It took forty-six years to build this temple!
+Will you raise it up in three days?"